Egypt bomb kills 21 at Alexandria Coptic church

 In a rare televised address, Mr Mubarak said it bore the hallmark of "foreign hands" seeking to destabilise Egypt.

-Several hundred Christians later clashed nearby with Muslims and police.'In this together'
+Several hundred Christians later clashed nearby with Muslims and police.

 About 1,000 worshippers were attending the Mass at the al-Qiddissin (Saints) Church in the Sidi Bechr district of the Mediterranean port city.